 If an event is over-subscribed prior to the entry deadline, those wishing to enter after the field is filled will be placed on a Wait List.
 Players who have withdrawn from a tournament will be replaced in the tournament field by the next available player on the tournament’s Wait List.
 The AGA will attempt to contact alternates for the field each week, but it remains the alternate’s responsibility to be available or check with the AGA in order to remain in consideration.
 If an attempt to contact an alternate is unsuccessful, AGA at its sole discretion may move to the next player on the Wait List.
 Note that TPA members receive priority on Wait Lists.

 It is the Players’ responsibility to be aware of their priority and alternate list status.
 Players with questions about their status should contact AGA Tournament staff.
 There is no penalty for removing a name from the Wait List at any time, provided the player has not already gained access into the tournament field.

 In some cases, there may be playing opportunities created by players who no-show the day of the tournament.
 The AGA will attempt to fill open places in an event up to the available starting time.
-Alternates at a site must check in with the AGA staff on arrival, and will be placed on a same-day wait list into the field as a place becomes available.
+Alternates at a site must check in with the AGA staff on arrival and will be placed on a same-day wait list into the field, if a place becomes available.
 If multiple alternates are present, the order of the Wait List governs.

 Order of Wait List

 - Major Championships: a) Exempt player withdrawals will be first replaced by exempt players in the order of the Wait List; if none, the general Wait List will determine access; b) Non-exempt player withdrawals will be replaced by the first available player.

-- Tour Open events: Prior to the entry deadline, vacancies will be filled first by TPA members in numerical order; after deadline in the order of the Wait List.
+- Tour Open events: Prior to the entry deadline, vacancies will be filled first by TPA members in the order of the waitlist; after deadline, the next player on the Wait List.